ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 that the relevant chain contains at least 28 blocks on Mainnet and Testnet.
 (And panic if this assumption does not hold at runtime.)

-For debugging purposes, the candidate block's height, hash, and network should be included in a span that is active for the entire contextual validation function.

 ## Fundamental data types
 [fundamental-data-types]: #fundamental-data-types